-ILO 1 Demonstrate an understanding of practical issues with respect to selection and design of a vessel’s key features, structure and integral systems.
+- Demonstrate an understanding of practical issues with respect to selection and design of a vessel’s key features, structure and integral systems

-ILO 2 Design a hullform and efficient structure compliant with practical operational and performance requirements and appropriate codes and regulations.
+- Design a hull form and efficient structure compliant with practical operational and performance requirements and appropriates codes and regulations

-ILO 3 Produce an abbreviated suite of supporting design documentation exhibiting a rational engineering approach to a preliminary design.
+- Produce an abbreviated suite of supporting design documentation exhibiting a rational engineering approach to a preliminary design

-ILO 4 Develop an appropriate project management regime and associated tools to facilitate efficient design practice.
+- Develop an appropriate project management regime and associated tools to facilitate efficient design practice

 Please note: international students should refer to this page to get an indicative course cost.